 Sleep: The Overlooked Foundation of Peak Performance

 I know that I need more time in bed.
-7 hours on top of physical exertion isn’t enough for full recovery.
-I began paying more attention when my Oura Ring showed that my actual time asleep is 45-60 minutes less.
+With intense exercise, 7 hours isn’t enough for full recovery.
+I began working on my sleep when my Oura Ring showed I consistently overestimate my sleep time by 45-60 minutes.

 In my college years, I looked for any and every way to shortcut sleep.
-If I could function the same on an hour less sleep every night, I’d reclaim 15 days.
+I realized that If I could function on six hours instead of seven, I’d gain 15 days over the course of a year.
 I tried crazy polyphasic sleep patterns to success… until I missed one of my five naps spread equally throughout the day.
-I spiraled downward.
+Which caused me to spiral downward.
 I tried special devices and practices that claimed to reduce the need for sleep.
-To no avail.
+All to no avail.

 By no means is sleeping longer easy.
 I wake up early, excited to take on the day.
 And go to sleep late, enjoying the final hours of work.
 But I control the primary factors influencing my sleep.

 Even then, the longest slumber does no good if it’s not restorative.
-Sleep quality is where the hacks come in.
+If hacking sleep is possible, it’s improving quality (and not quantity).
 Of the sleep boosters, I found what works for me:

-- Supplements: glycine & chamomile, full-spectrum hemp, and occasional phenibut
+- Supplements: glycine & chamomile, full-spectrum hemp, and occasional GABA boosters

 - Intense exercise